edwardmontilla/Simple-Mobile-Game/README.md

 # Simple Mobile Game

-## Created using React native and Android Studio

-### - Developed by a four person team for an assignment project.
+## Developed by a four person team using React Native and Android Studio

 ### - Contains the following features:
 + Home page
 + Level page